Meteo-Concept/meteodata-server/README.md

     ./configure; make; make install

+The dependencies of this project are :
+- a C++14 compiler
-You need some Boost libraries: Asio, System and Program options, at least version 1.52, as well as the Cassandra cpp driver version 2 (which is shipped as a submodule in this repository).
+- some Boost libraries: Asio, System and Program options, at least version 1.52
+- the Cassandra cpp driver version 2
+- the Howard Hinnant date library.

 Running